oberrauch/vascaling/text/journal.md

 ##6.
 Getting back into the saddle - Nov 19

 **Nov, 11:** Once upon a time, in a faraway land... jokes aside, but I'm back (bitches).
 Some time has passed since the last entry in this *journal*, and the clumsily written code fragments from above turned into a fully functional and tested model (already merged into the OGGM codebase).
-Some other stuff happened as well, stuff of private and professional kind, and so here we are...
+Some other stuff happened as well, stuff of private and professional sorts, and so here we are...

 Currently I'm trying to regain speed with the project.
 Given the circumstances it turns out to be quite difficult, but at least it makes more fun than anticipated (maybe because all the other shit is so boring).
 Anyway, I'm looking through all the file, plots and code snippets which accumulated over time.
 Adding some comments, deleting some stuff and so on... in essence I'm doing some housekeeping before (re)starting with the actual work.